 Instruction in the use of the library is a very important facet of our support for the academic programs.
 A working knowledge of the library and the literature of the field are important components in each student's education.
 Many students do not know how to use the library efficiently and effectively.

-Librarians can work with instructors to develop web-based course guides (Libguides) to support course activities.
+Librarians can work with instructors to develop online course guides (Libguides) to support course activities.